• FB

 What is Slack Dough?

 Think of a blob.
-It kind of fluid but it’s not liquidy.
-It’s the point where if you were to dump the dough out onto a board and tried to form it into a shape, it would just blob back out and not hold a shape.
+It’s kind of fluid but it’s not liquidy.
+It’s the point where if you were to dump the dough out onto a board and try to form it into a shape, it would just blob back out and not hold a shape.

 That’s what Slack Dough is.
-Slack dough means when then dough cannot hold a shape; it has no elasticity or spring back at all.
-It’s wet dough but not too wet.
+Slack dough means when the dough cannot hold a shape; it has no elasticity or spring back at all.
+It’s a wet dough but not too wet.
 It’s “billowy”.
-The dough is super, super soft and smooth.
+The dough is super, super soft, and smooth.

 Below is what Slack dough looks like